 The law at issue in Lamont required the postmaster general to review postal matter sent from abroad and determine at his or her discretion which constituted “communist political propaganda.”
 If the postmaster general determined that the mail was indeed communist propaganda, the addressee of the material would receive a postcard instead of the mail.

 The addressee could return the postcard to the post office indicating a desire to receive the materials, upon receipt of which the post office would deliver them.
 If the addressee did not return the postcard, the post office would not deliver the withheld materials.
 The statute exempted sealed letters, materials sent pursuant to a subscription, and all mail sent to government agencies and educational institutions.

-Supreme Court rules mail regulation was First Amendment violation
+Supreme Court ruled mail law was First Amendment violation

 The Court invalidated the law because it “require[d] an official act (viz., returning the reply card) as a limitation on the unfettered exercise of the addressees[’] First Amendment rights.”
 The Court concluded that the statute was “almost certain to have a deterrent effect, especially as respects those who have sensitive positions,” and thus “amount[ed] to an unconstitutional abridgment of the addressee’s First Amendment rights.”

-'Right to receive publications' is fundamental right, Brennan writes
+'Right to receive publications' is fundamental right, Brennan wrote

 Justice Brennan made explicit what had been implicit in the majority opinion, declaring that “the right to receive publications is . . . a fundamental right,” the protection of which is “necessary to make the express guarantees [of the First Amendment] fully meaningful.”
 Although mentioned in a concurrence only, the “right to receive” was clearly acknowledged by the entire Court because the Court premised its holding on the addressee’s, rather than the foreign speaker’s, constitutional claim in order to avoid the difficult question of whether foreign governments have First Amendment rights.